carden24/Bioinformatics_scripts/Mohn_Lab_Computational_research_best_practices.md

 **Version Control**

 Create and use a [Github] (https://github.com/) repository to store your working codes and keep track  of modifications to them.
-This is helpful to reproduce past results, restore function after changes, and essential if developing  codes as a team.
+This is helpful to reproduce past results, restore function after changes, and essential if developing  codes as a team

 **R specific**

 <p>Save scripts and sessions.
 If revising old results, open the saved session instead of running the script again, this will save time and avoid changing the results if a random step is involved in your script.</p>
 <p>At the end of your scripts add the following lines to obtain the version of R you are using and the versions of the libraries used:</p>
-    - Version
+    $ Version
-    - sessionInfo()
+    $ sessionInfo()

-<p>Save that information at the end of your final script.</p>
+<p>You can save that information at the end of your final script, or send it directly to a file using:</p>
+    $ writeLines(capture.output(R.Version()), "R_version_info.txt")
+    $ writeLines(capture.output(sessionInfo()), "R_session_info.txt")

 <p></p>